 David Mariner is an advocate and activist who strives to empower individuals with the tools, the training, and the support they need in order to make meaningful changes in their local community.

-David Mariner has more than fifteen years of experience working and volunteering for social justice efforts at the national and local level.
+David Mariner has more than twenty years of experience working and volunteering for social justice efforts at the national and local level.
 His work has focused on three core areas: LGBT Equality, HIV/AIDS Advocacy, and Progressive Politics.

 Learn more about David Mariner by visiting his linkedin.com profile.
 He can be reached using this contact form.